 Competitive grant cycle information sessions are offered in June and July each year to review the application process, provide valuable information about funding priorities, and offer application tips to area nonprofits.

-Questions about the competitive grant cycle and application process should be directed to Thayer Talbott, Senior Director of Programs & Operations.
+Questions about the competitive grant cycle and application process should be directed to Thayer Talbott, Vice President, Programs & Operations.

 - Grants are awarded to 501(c)(3) not-for-profit organizations and 170(c)(1) governmental agencies serving the various communities of Middlesex County.

 - Grants will be awarded to organizations that provide positive impact on the community within the focus areas identified below and will be a minimum of $500.

 - Grant awards cannot be used retroactively to pay costs for programs or services that have occurred in the past.

 - Applications from previous grantees are welcome; continued funding will be considered by the Grants Committee, but is not guaranteed.

 - The Community Foundation instituted a “three-year-grant/one-year-off” requirement beginning with grants awarded during the 2009-2010 Competitive Grants Cycle; agencies receiving grant awards for three consecutive years may not apply to the competitive cycle for one year.

 The Community Foundation is particularly looking for grants that add value to, and have a positive impact on, the health and vitality of the Middlesex County community.
 Grant applications should address a need within the focus area and demonstrate impact on the organization, project, community or persons served.

 The Community Foundation seeks applications for projects that possess some of the following elements: